Part 4: Test or Assessment

 After a few years, I gave up even opening the test scores when they came in — as far as I could tell, they just said, “Never try to teach this child anything, because then she bombs that section of this test.”
 I literally have a file drawer full of unopened test scores upstairs (the child is 21 and graduates with two bachelors’ degrees this June).

 The test/assessment exists for YOU to have an external metric by which to measure your child.
 The scores are for you and you alone (unless you go enroll in a school — we’ll talk about that later, in the records).
 Do the thing that makes the most sense for you and your kidlet.
 You can test this year and assess next year.
 You can do all assessments or all tests.
 Totally up to you.

 We keep a list of test or assessment options here.

 Do I have to test my <8yo (my “under 8yo child”)?

 Yes — you’re educationally free and may do or not do whatever you want with the <8yo.

 Yes.
 Go to the school in late September to find out their testing dates and get them to order extra test(s).
 One note: make sure that you will get the scores for your files.
 A few years back, when they did the Smarter Balanced Field Test, no one (not the teachers, not the schools, not the parents) got scores, so that would not have counted for the testing requirement that year.

-My kidlet turns 8 at the end of the school year, do I have to test h**?
+My kidlet turns 8 at the end of the school year, do they need to be tested?

 No, wait until the first full year.